 One key motivation for relaxing the SLR during the Covid-19 pandemic is allowing banks to accommodate the unprecedented deposit inflows without concerns over violating regulatory constraints.
-In Panel A of Figure 8, we plot the marginal value of deposits, $V_X(X, K) = v(k) - v'(k)k$, before (solid line) and after (dashed line) the SLR requirement is reduced.
+In Panel A of Figure 8, we plot the marginal value of deposits, $V_X(X,K) = v(k) - v'(k)k$, before (solid line) and after (dashed line) the SLR requirement is reduced.
 To see the model predictions, pick any value of k on the solid line and consider the vertical movement to the dashed line.
 This mimics the immediate response of a bank to the regulatory change given its balance-sheet condition (i.e., the value of k).
-The regulatory change achieves its intended purpose of stimulating deposit-taking as the marginal value of deposits jumps up.
-The jump in deposit q is most significant at the low values of k where the deposit q turns sharply negative before the regulatory change.
+The regulatory change achieves its intended purpose of stimulating deposit-taking as the deposit marginal q jumps up.
+The jump is most significant at the low values of k where the deposit margin q turns negative before the regulatory change.